zynayumi/libzynayumi/README.md

-# ZynAyumi
+# Zynayumi

-Synth basd on Yaumi, the highly precise emulator of AY-8910 and YM2149 http://sovietov.com/app/ayumi/ayumi.html.
+Synth basd on ayumi, the highly precise emulator of AY-8910 and YM2149 http://sovietov.com/app/ayumi/ayumi.html.

-# Features
+## Features

 TBD.
-Will support both DSSI and VST.
+Will support DSSI and VST.

-# Author
+## Author

 Nil Geisweiller